-If you’ve already been approved for SSI, you’re probably expecting your backpay anytime soon.
-Unfortunately, the SSA isn’t really known for expedited processes.
-So you may have to wait for a few months (or years) to receive your back pay.
+If you’ve already been approved for SSI, you probably expect your backpay anytime soon.
+Unfortunately, the SSA isn’t known for expedited processes.
+So, you may have to wait a few months (or years) to receive your back pay.

 Fear not.
 There’s a way to get your backpay on time.
 Here’s a quick guide on how to get SSI backpay faster.